igormironchik/markdown-tools/README.md

 * Strange behaviour of font combo box in fonts dialog on check in/out check box to constraint fonts to monospaced due to [QTBUG-112145](https://bugreports.qt.io/browse/QTBUG-112145)

-* I do not render HTML tags in Markdown.
+* I do not render HTML tags in PDF.

 * Some LaTeX Math expressions can be wrongly rendered.
 I use very good library `JKQtPlotter` to render LaTeX Math, and not everything is